-But your sophomore year is still special.
-Here’s why:
+But there are lots of reasons why your sophomore year is still special.

 This is the year that you will learn how to drive and obtain a license.
 There’s a whole new world of freedom waiting for you (and me!)
 My prayer is that you are safe, whether it is you or your friends who are driving.
 Don’t do anything stupid.
 I’m serious.
 But enjoy this new privilege.